SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 #### Are you making many small changes?

-You should summarize by saying: _“Improved readability”_ OR _“Fixed typos and grammar”_
+You should summarize by saying: _“Improved readability”_ OR _“Fixed typos and grammar”_.

 #### Are the changes big and complex?